-An individual who sustains an injury while traveling for work may qualify for a workers’ compensation claim.
+An individual who sustains an injury while traveling for work may qualify for a workers’ compensation claim equivalent to workers comp code.
 Workplace injury claims are relatively simple when the accident occurs on the premises and the negligent party is clearly established.
 However, when a person gets into an accident while on a work-related trip, the claim becomes a bit more complicated.
 Employees need to be knowledgeable about what is considered a job-related activity while traveling.
 Additionally, understanding the steps to take following an injury can help a claims process go more smoothly.

 About Travel-Related Workers’ Compensation Claims